 In summer months, consider arriving in style by riverboat

-Family tickets offer huge savings, with £44 covering two adults and up to six children. (£36 if you buy them in advance online).
+Family tickets offer huge savings, with £46 covering two adults and up to three children.

 Choose which parts of the palace to explore based on a number of self-guided audio walking tours.
 Come Christmas time, there's ice-skating on a rink before the West Front of the palace.

 Are you brave enough to explore the Haunted Gallery by candlelight?
-Evening ghost tours (£25 per person) are held throughout the year.
+Evening ghost tours (£28 per person) are held throughout the year.
 Not only are they entertainingly spooky, but they're a great opportunity way to see the older parts of the palace without the crowds.
 An edited version, suitable for kids, runs in the early evening on certain dates.
 Tours can sell out weeks in advance, so prebooking is essential.